jwpowers2/auto_complete/README.md

 # back-end auto complete application for search box

-### server spins up and makes list of users in DB, as clients put
+### server spins up and makes a Trie Set of users for the backend

+### you can input a username into a form and save it

+### you can search users and there is an autocomplete from this

-### input into input, a socket queries TrieSet on Backend and retrieves result
+### a socket queries TrieSet on Backend and retrieves result

 ## Node.js, EJS, socket.io

-### phase one of this is done with no DB, just socket.io and EJS